Mean-field games with rough common noise: the compactification approach: Existence of Pathwise MFE

 First, condition 1 is clearly satisfied.
 We next verify condition 2.
 The main difficulty here is that the rough path norms are not law-invariant.
-It is more helpful to analyze the explicit dependence on probability measures and filtration.
-In particular, we use $\|\cdot\|_{\bB;\beta,\beta';m,\infty;\mP,\mF}$ to denote respective stochastic rough path norms for some probability measure $\tilde \mP$ and some filtration $\tilde \mF$.
-Note that the probability space on which these norms are defined will be clear from the notations.
-On $\Omega'$, we denote by $\mF'$ the filtration generated by $(X',\Lambda',W')$, and $\mF^n$ the filtration generated by $(X^n,\Lambda^n,W^n)$, both completed by $\mP'$, respectively.
-Using the invariance property established in Lemma \ref{lemma:isometry}, along with the uniform estimate in Lemma \ref{lemma:tight}, we dededuce that, $\mP'$-a.s.,
+It is more helpful to analyze the explicit dependence on probability measures and filtrations.
+In particular, we use $\|\cdot\|_{\bB;\beta,\beta';m,\infty;\mP,\mF}$ to denote the corresponding stochastic rough path norms for some probability measure $\tilde \mP$ and some filtration $\tilde \mF$.
+The probability space on which these norms are defined will be clear from the notation.
+On $\Omega'$, we denote by $\mF'$ the filtration generated by $(X',\Lambda',W')$, and $\mF^n$ the filtration generated by $(X^n,\Lambda^n,W^n)$, both completed by $\mP'$.
+Using the invariance property established in Lemma \ref{lemma:isometry}, along with the uniform estimate in Corollary~\ref{lemma:tight}, we deduce that, $\mP'$-a.s.,

 with a constant $C$ that is independent of $n$.
 On the other hand, it is clear that the family of random variables $\{X^n_t-X^n_s\}_{n\geq 1}$ is uniformly integrable.
 Thus, for any bounded positive continuous function $\varphi$ defined on $\Omega$ (which only depends on the path up to $s$), we have